A Comprehensive Guide for Wheel Offset

 - A positive offset is the core reason for tucking the wheel inwards.
 A positive offset is highly recommended and preferred by many car manufacturers than a negative offset due to security differences.

 - Positive offset support off-road vehicles that have ample clearance within the wheel well.
-Positive offset rims ensure the accurate fitting of wider tires while avoiding stick out.
+The offset rims ensure the accurate fitting of wider tires while avoiding stick out.

 - Positive offset makes sure to have neatly tucked tires through the accurate fitting with appropriate measurement and styling.
 If you seek the nice tucking inside your fenders, the positive offset is just to fulfil your desire.